majkinetor/au/README.md

 }
 ```

 Here, line of the format `$url32 = '<package_url>'` in the file `tools\chocolateyInstall.ps1` will have its quoted string replaced with latest URL (#1).
-The next line replaces variable `$checksum32` on the start of the line with the latest checksum that is automatically injected in the $Latest variable by the AU framework (#2).
+The next line replaces value of the variable `$checksum32` on the start of the line with the latest checksum that is automatically injected in the `$Latest` variable by the AU framework (#2).
 Replacement of the latest version in the nuspec file is handled automatically.

 **NOTE**: The search and replace works on lines, multiple lines can not be matched with single regular expression.